saddington/yen-handbook/3-employment.md

 #### Workspace Privacy

-As an employer, it is Pinpoint’s goal to monitor or track our employees in as few ways as possible.
-We want Pinpoint employees to feel a sense of ownership towards their personal workspaces and be comfortable at the office.
-However, in order to ensure the safety and wellbeing of Pinpoint employees, company property (e.g. desks, laptops, and other devices) is subject to search.
+As an employer, it is Yen’s goal to monitor or track our employees in as few ways as possible.
+We want Yen employees to feel a sense of ownership towards their personal workspaces and be comfortable at the office.
+However, in order to ensure the safety and wellbeing of Yen employees, company property (e.g. desks, laptops, and other devices) is subject to search.
 For instance, this might be used if management learns that an employee has brought a gun to work or has stolen company property.

-This means that while the company will always try to respect employee privacy, employees do not have a right to privacy in their workspaces in any property that belongs to Pinpoint.
-Pinpoint reserves the right to search company property at any time, without warning, to ensure compliance with our policies, including those that cover employee safety, workplace violence, harassment, theft, and possession of prohibited items.
+This means that while the company will always try to respect employee privacy, employees do not have a right to privacy in their workspaces in any property that belongs to Yen.
+Yen reserves the right to search company property at any time, without warning, to ensure compliance with our policies, including those that cover employee safety, workplace violence, harassment, theft, and possession of prohibited items.
 If you use a lock on any item of company property, you must give a copy of the key or combination to one of the founders.

 #### Email and Internet Privacy

-Pinpoint email and Internet are not being actively monitored by anyone, but because they are company resources that are managed according to company policy, you should not expect privacy from either.
+Yen email and Internet are not being actively monitored by anyone, but because they are company resources that are managed according to company policy, you should not expect privacy from either.
 The company has both the ability and the right to look at employee usage for both in order to protect employee safety and wellbeing, as well as company property and interests.

 #### Email Is Not Private

-Email messages, including attachments, sent and received from a Pinpoint email address are the property of Pinpoint.
+Email messages, including attachments, sent and received from a Yen email address are the property of Yen.
 We reserve the right to access, monitor, read, and/or copy email messages at any time, for any reason.
-You should not expect privacy for any email you send using your Pinpoint email, including messages that you consider to be personal or label with a designation such as “Personal” or “Private.”
+You should not expect privacy for any email you send using your Yen email, including messages that you consider to be personal or label with a designation such as “Personal” or “Private.”

 #### Use of the Email System for Personal Email